Padang Corner – Tasty Corner

-Like a typical Singaporean, I am very fond of spicy food, even if it means looking unglamorous while eating my favorite sambal dishes, nose dripping at the same time.
-For that reason, I love the robust flavors of Indonesian food, which tend to be red hot spicy most of the time.
+Like a typical Singaporean, I am very fond of spicy food, even if it means looking unglamorous while eating my favourite sambal dishes, nose dripping at the same time.
+For that reason, I love the robust flavours of Indonesian food, which tend to be red hot spicy most of the time.

 At the kopitiam food court in Plaza Singapura, there’s always an impossibly long queue at the famous riverside Indonesian BBQ stall.
 But for people that are too hungry to endure the long wait, there’s another Indonesian food stall.
 The name is padang corner, a rather apt one as it is a corner stall too.